 Examples Worthy of a Close Look

-During policy and budget negotiations, the give and take practices of a healthy democracy are like fencing.
+During policy and budget negotiations, the give-and-take practices of a healthy democracy are like fencing.
 Participants will thrust, and reprise, even produce the third intention.
 Another often-used metaphor is, if not achieved after three attempts, punt.
 Give the other side a try if you can get them in the game.

 The most severe forms of corruption occur in the reverse of the authorized/allocated condition where funds are authorized in the sense that they will meet a need or support a project on which there is consensus.
 Still, the actors who seek the funds use a strategic means to secure the allocation.
 Understanding this fact is the best way to find the line in the sand that matters.
 It helps separate political banter and partisanship from what is factually determined by standing authorizations and measured allocations to which the actors can be held accountable.

-Since 2010 concerns regarding the economic recovery of Western New York were agreed to politically and based in Syracuse, Rochester, and Buffalo and the surrounding counties.
+Since 2010 concerns regarding the economic recovery of Western New York were agreed to politically and based in Syracuse, Rochester, Buffalo, and the surrounding counties.
 With “we have to do something” well established, a good analysis offered by the Citizen’s Budget Commission (CBC) finds the current NYS Budget in the areas of growth and reductions by program reasonable.
-It points out that steps to improve transparency and accountability still continue to make outcomes obscure — see (10 Billion Reasons).
+It points out that steps to improve transparency and accountability continue to make outcomes obscure — see (10 Billion Reasons).

 When a Corporation

 Controls a Market